 Chicago Sanitary and Ship Canal at Romeoville, IL

-Study Reach.--The channel reach under consideration is an excavated channel through rock outcrop.
-The study reach, as shown in the satellite map (taken from Google map) on the top left, is about 5.9 mile long on the Chicago Sanitary and Ship Canal (CSSC).
+Study Reach.--The channel reach is an excavated channel through a rock outcrop.
+The study reach, as shown in the satellite map (taken from Google map) on the top left, is about 5.9 miles long on the Chicago Sanitary and Ship Canal (CSSC).
 The study reach is defined by two USGS streamflow gaging stations.
-At upstream, the USGS streamflow gage at Lemont is 1.5 mile upstream from the Lemont Road bridge; at downstream, the USGS streamflow gaging station at Romeoville Road is at East Romeoville Road bridge.
-Twenty-one cross sections survey by USGS in July 2007 are available for describing the channel geometries in the study reach.
+At the upstream end of the reach, the USGS streamflow gage at Lemont is located 1.5 mile upstream from the Lemont Road bridge and at the downstream end of the reach the USGS streamflow gaging station at Romeoville Road is located at the East Romeoville Road bridge.
+Twenty-one cross sections surveyed by the USGS in July 2007 are available for describing the channel geometries in the study reach.
 A terrain map (also taken from Google map) on the top right illustrates the approximate variations in channel width and locations of these cross sections.
 Because most cross sections have similar geometries, cross sectional plots for river stations (RS) 2, 10, 15, and 18, as plotted above, are selected as representative cross sections.

 Drainage Area.--739 sq mi.

-Gage Datum and Elevations of Reference Points.--Datum of the Lemont gage is 551.76 ft above NAVD 1988.
-PR-1 is two file marks in aluminum angle bolted to wall on right bank located upstream 1.5 mi upstream from the Lemont Rd. bridge, elevation = 584.15 ft.
-A staff gage is located 5.9 mi downstream at Romeoville, elevation of bolt = 581.64 ft.
-All elevations are in NAVD 1988 convention.
+Gage Datum and Elevations of Reference Points.--Datum of the Lemont gage is 551.76 ft above NAVD88.
+RP-1 is two file marks in an aluminum angle bolted to the wall on the right bank located 1.5 mi upstream from the Lemont Rd. bridge, elevation = 584.15 ft.
+A staff gage is located 5.9 mi downstream at Romeoville, elevation of bolt on the staff = 581.64 ft.
+All elevations are referenced to NAVD88.
 The Romeoville gage was discontinued and all equipment removed on May 10, 2006.

-Stage, Discharge Measurements and Computed n-Values.--Discharge measurements are made with an acoustic Doppler current profiler (ADCP) by boat near the Lemont gage or downstream near the Romeoville gage.
-To minimize the backwater effects from Lockport Lock and Dam, data for the n-value study were selected from the ADCP measurements taken during the period when gates at Lockport were all open and that both the Lemont gage and the Romeoville gage were in operation.
-Water-surface slope for each selected event was determined by taking difference in water surface elevations between the Lemont and Romeoville gages at the time of discharge measurement and dividing by the distance.
+Stage, Discharge Measurements and Computed n-Values.--Discharge measurements are made with an Acoustic Doppler Current Profiler (ADCP) by boat near the Lemont gage or downstream near the Romeoville gage.
+To minimize the backwater effects from the Lockport Lock and Dam, data for the n-value study were selected from ADCP measurements taken during the period when the gates at Lockport were all open and that both the Lemont gage and the Romeoville gage were in operation.
+Water-surface slope for each selected event was determined by taking the difference in water surface elevations between the Lemont and Romeoville gages at the time of discharge measurement and dividing by the distance.
 The computed n-values are listed in the following table.

 1/14/2005 10771.0 3599.0 18.42 3.05 0.000070 0.029